Third legacy report for May 2026.

 Gary E, Chair

+Last month we talked about the importance of who and why we elect or nominate a member into a position of service, this month let's talk about the importance of defining what it is they should be doing once in that position.
+This Concept gives us a well defined authority that should completely match and equal the service responsibility.
+That importance wings true for us, our groups, our districts, area and all the way to the bottom tier at GSO.
+This is the concept that we should use to guide us, used to prevent animosity, resentment and confusion amongst us.
 While it may seem unimportant sometimes, it needs to be carefully implemented at all levels and all service positions.
 Let's take for example in a group, we have a member that stands up and make themself available to take care of the trash in the room at the end of meetings.
 Seems rather simple, straightforward even...
 When we break that down it looks more like this: Taking this service position with the group, does this entail this member is now required to attend all meetings that group has?
 Does the trash just pile up until that member attends a meeting?
 Some groups have multiple meetings in a week, is there a specific day this service is to be done at?
 What if this member will be gone for a bit, is it this member's responsibility to ensure that a replacement is available to perform this duty in the members absence?
 If not clearly defined in a very simple task then resentments can grow.
 A member notices that the trash is overflowing, animosity begins to grow.
 Us alcoholics can not afford that.
 Furthermore, we need to define not only the requirements, we need to define the term of service.
 If this same member is doing this service position over a long period of time at what point should this member step down and rotate out of this?
 Resentments begin, this member isn't aware when they can stop, not sure if they can just quit? others begin resentments because this member wont turn it over... such a simple task that can bloom into many problematic issues that can create such resentments.
 This all can be avoided with concept 10, having a clear definition defining this service position and why this concept is so important even at our group level.
 This Concepts as well gives and defines the service authority.
 Important of course to define what authority this service position has as well the limitations of this service position.
 This well defined definition is part of what keeps us in check, ensures our service positions are not overstepping the bounds of what is expected as well as not overlapping into another service position.
 We have to, imperative even, that we have a well defined service definition and well defined service authority that completely matches the service position.
 Another simple, but equally important at all levels example of this being implemented would be the meeting cookie provider.
 In a speaker meeting that I listened to a while back, I gave a very good example of this.
 In this meeting that was being discussed, this group had a service position that brought cookies for the after meeting social.
 For a while there was a member that provided the cookies, however this member had a professional job as a baker.
 As such this individual brought high end professional baked cookies that everyone cherished.
 However, in spirit of rotation this member rotated out and a new member filled the position, This member being fairly new to program didn't really know or understand all the requirements of this position and as such felt that they needed to continue to bring such extravagant cookies, but not being a baker, these cookies had to be purchased and be reimbursed, that was way above the allotted budget item given in the group annual budget.
 This member wasn't doing anything malicious, only following what they believed was correct as the definition and responsibility of this simple service position was not explained.
 Simple and easy service position that can quickly create resentments and animosity simply over a lack of following this concept.
 I have kept these examples simple and at group level as my goal here is to further the importance of why these concepts are so vital at all levels of our triangle.
 Bottom to the top, homegroups to GSO.
 I will add that these concepts are not only important to the rooms, they are vital to our individual recovery and our personal lives outside the rooms of AA.
 We MUST always keep our triangle even legged and our 3 legacies are ever vital to all aspects of our own lives.

-in love and service, Gary E
+Thank you in love and service, Gary E

 Gary E.